 “I have heard many people … say that even when they use all their strength to maintain patience, to carefully articulate their truth, to share their deepest feelings, to explain their personal reality … they don’t receive understanding but instead encounter disparagement, subtle trivializing, or outright rage.
 People with excellent communication skills, sensitivity, and honesty can’t “get through.” … the Controller experiences this depth of authenticity as an enormous assault.”

 When we are children, our sense of self is curated by the adults around us.
 Too many children internalize relentless criticism and contempt from their caregivers and carry it into adulthood in the form of a vicious internal critic.
 In this case, what feels like authenticity becomes a lie based on negative beliefs.
-The genuine, worthy human being is invisible, especially to him or herself, under a crust of trauma and abuse that’s so old it feels real.
+The genuine, worthy human being is invisible, especially to him or herself, under a crust of trauma and abuse so old it feels real.
 Ironically, a palliative for this is to risk authenticity with a healthy other and be able to hear a challenge to the false beliefs obscuring our true selves.
 Sometimes a loving, compassionate onlooker can see us much more clearly than we see ourselves.

 I found an article in Psychology Today about authenticity that was thought-provoking.
 The author lists qualities of authentic people, including emotional intelligence, the ability to learn, and being able to perceive reality.